-- At least 36 semester credits must be taken in Liberal Education Requirements courses, and these should be completed during the first 64 credits of enrollment.
+- At least 36 semester credits must be taken in Kent CORE courses, and these should be completed during the first 64 credits of enrollment.

 - At least 121 semester credits of approved coursework must be completed successfully.

-- GEOL 21062 Environmental Geology or GEOL 21080 Oceanography may be substituted for GEOL 11040 Earth Dynamics with Departmental permission.
+- GEOL 21062 Environmental Earth Sciences or GEOL 21080 All About the Oceans may be substituted for GEOL 11040 with Departmental permission.

 - Does not requires completion of GEOL 41092, Summer Field Camp, although students are encouraged to attend.